MicrosoftDocs/cpp-docs.it-it/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parametri

-`_Cont` Il contenitore a cui devono essere aggiunti nuovi elementi.
+*_Cont* il contenitore a cui devono essere aggiunti nuovi elementi.

-`_Where` Iteratore di individuazione del punto di inserimento.
+*WHERE* iteratore che individua il punto di inserimento.

 ### <a name="remarks"></a>Note